Mo Dabre: Career

 Dabre played at youth level for Lecco before moving to England.
 He then joined the Volenti Academy.

 On 4 August 2021, Dabre signed for EFL side Swindon Town, and made his senior debut the following month in the EFL Trophy fixture against Arsenal U21.
 Dabre scored the opening goal in a 2–1 victory for Swindon.

-He moved on loan to Chippenham Town in February 2022.
+Dabre moved on loan to Chippenham Town in February 2022.
 Other loan spells followed, firstly to Banbury United in September 2022 and then, in November 2022, to Worthing.
 In February 2023, he returned to Worthing on loan until the end of the season.

+On 13 June 2023, National League South side Chelmsford City announced the signing of Dabre.

+On 23 November 2023, Dabre signed for Tonbridge Angels.

+On 26 May 2025, Dabre joined National League side Sutton United.

+Personal life

+Born in Italy, Dabre is of Burkinabè descent.